 Looking for Vastu Compliant Wooden temples?
-Worried about Astrological aspects of placing wooden Temple in your home or at Office?
+Worried about the Astrological aspects of placing a wooden Temple in your home or at the office?
 You have come to the right place.

 Astrological Aspects of Placing Wooden Temple

 For ages, in order to have our mind clear of all the clutter and to find some peace from the outer world, each Indian Home has its own place of worship.
 Temples bring positivity and peace at home.
 Temples are common to be seen in most places these days.
 Not only homes but also workplaces, hospitals, café, restaurants, and institutions; small and big have Wooden Temples.

 Playing such an important role in our lives, the placement of temples cannot go unnoticed.
 Almost every home has them placed as per Astrology / Vastu.
 It is said that choosing the right place and way of keeping the Temples really affects the persons around them.
 There are many aspects that one should follow while placing a wooden temple at Home or in Office.
 You will feel much relaxed in deciding which Temple to choose and where to keep it after reading the article.

 A few but most important aspects to be kept in mind while placing a wooden temple at home are discussed in brief.
 Read On…

 The wooden temple should be kept at the height appropriate to the seating arrangement.
 It should be kept at a height right at the same level as a person’s chest sitting or standing in front of it.
 The basic idea is to have the Pooja Idols to be kept in front of the person.